BTCxZelko/Guides/RPi4/Manjaro/XFCE/Internal-Dojo.md

 # Post initial OS installation

+>**WARNING: If you plan to run a step to include Whirlpool AND Electrs you should head to the Minimal Set-up.
+XFCE is Resource heavy and the RAM quickly runs out.
+If you don't plan on running Electrs then feel free to proceed.**

 ## 1. Now that we have started up Manjar-Arm, open up terminal and get updates
 ```
 sudo pacman -Syu
 ```
 ## 2. Mount and configure external device

 Attach your external storage through one of the USB 3.0 ports.
 This will attach your storage to the default /media/yourusername/yourexternalstorage location.
 It's better to make a seperate attachment point for it and make sure your Pi 4 attaches the external disk to the same location every time you reboot.

 If you have bought a ready external drive, there's a very good chance that it's formatted to NTFS - that will not work for us.
 Let's check: